We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Blackstrap molasses is a byproduct of sugar cane’s refining process.
-Sugar cane is mashed to create juice, and then boiled once to create cane syrup.
+Sugar cane is mashed to create juice.
+It’s then boiled once to create cane syrup.
 A second boiling creates molasses.

 After this syrup has been boiled a third time, a dark viscous liquid emerges known to Americans as blackstrap molasses.
 It has the lowest sugar content of any sugar cane product.

 The wonderment of blackstrap molasses is that it’s unlike refined sugar, which has zero nutritional value.
-Blackstrap molasses contains vital vitamins and minerals, such as iron, calcium, magnesium, vitamin B6, and selenium.
+Blackstrap molasses contains vital vitamins and minerals, such as:

 Blackstrap molasses is touted as a superfood.
-While it’s no miracle cure, it does have strong nutritional value with many benefits.
+While it’s no miracle cure, it’s a rich source of several minerals.

 Everyone knows that calcium is needed for strong bones, but not everyone knows the importance that magnesium plays in growing them.

 Blackstrap molasses contains both calcium and magnesium, so it can help you guard against osteoporosis.
-About 5 tablespoons of blackstrap molasses contains 50 percent of the recommended daily allowance of calcium, 95 percent of iron, and 38 percent of magnesium.
+About 1 tablespoon of blackstrap molasses provides 8 percent of the daily value for calcium and 10 percent for magnesium.

 Adequate levels of magnesium are also crucial in preventing diseases like osteoporosis and asthma along with others that can affect your blood and heart.